jasonumiker/aws-iot-grovepi/README.md

 1. (Optional) Try other SQL queries and aggregations

 ### Step 8 - Visualise the data in QuickSight
+This example shows how we can visualise the SQL queries that we are making against the data in S3 via Athena.

 1. Go to the QuickSight Console ensuring you select N. Virginia for the region
 1. Click the User icon in the upper-right and choose `Manage QuickSight`
 1. Choose `Account Settings` on the left-hand side